Vehicular Networks for Combating a Worldwide Pandemic: Preventing the Spread of COVID-19: Vehicular Networking Applications and Requirements for Preventing Pandemic Spread

 \subsubsection{Coverage}

-Accurate prediction and documentation demand a fine coverage of the collected pandemic data.
+Different from the traditional medical data collection, the a wider coverage should be required for the collection of the COVID-19 data.
+Hence, accurate prediction and documentation demand a fine coverage of the collected COVID-19 data.
 The aforementioned vehicular applications are expected to improve the coverage of the collected data due to the common use of vehicles in daily life.
 However, it may not be always possible for a vehicle to transmit its collected pandemic data to the cloud server, due to the dis- and re-connections in the link caused by the dynamic nature of the vehicular channel.
 Furthermore, if the pandemic data are collected sparsely and dispersively, it is of a great challenge to transfer the collected pandemic data to the cloud data centers because of the lack of infrastructure to collect data from the vehicles, e.g., rare deployment of the RSUs in suburban areas.
 Then, it may be possible to have no information on pandemic status for some suburban regions, preventing the authorities from making quarantine decision for such regions.
 Therefore, efficient multi-hop data routing protocols are required for vehicular domain, aiming to increase the coverage of the network.